ChainAgnostic/namespaces/stacks/caip122.md

 ## Rationale

 This specification provides the signing algorithm to use, the `type` of the signing algorithm to identify it, and a method for signature creation and verification as required by [CAIP-122][].

 ## Specification

 ### Signing Algorithm

 Stacks uses the ECDSA secp256k1 signing algorithm for signing and verifying messages.
 The message is hashed with SHA256 before being used as an input for signing.

 ### Signature Type

 We propose using the signature type `stacks:secp256k1` to refer to the chain and algorithm used uniquely.

 ### Signature Creation

-The abstract data model must be converted into a string representation in an unambigious format, and then the string converted to a byte array to be signed over.
+The abstract data model defined by CAIP-122 must be converted into a string representation in an unambigious format, and then the string converted to a byte array to be signed over.

-We propose the following string format, inspired from [EIP-4361][].
+We propose the following string format, inspired by [EIP-4361][].

 ```
 ${domain} wants you to sign in with your Stacks account: